 Even after 90 days, you may still choose to track everything in a spreadsheet for accuracy and accountability, but you may also find that once you develop the habit of living well below your means, it becomes a filter by which you see everything.
 It becomes second nature!

-We know that living frugally and learning how to save money can be a bit daunting.
+We know that living frugally and learning how to save money can be a bit daunting especially if you’re trying to save money on a low income.
 If you’ve never developed a habit of living on less than you make, you could find it a difficult thing to master.

 But we hope that we’ve inspired you with a money saving tricks that will help get your brain on board and involved in what you want to accomplish without much resistance and build some lasting habits.